oskarjiang/az/README.md

 # az

-# Starting (Docker)
+# Starting

 1. Ensure Docker is running
 2. `docker-compose up -d`
 3. Access at `http://localhost:3000/api-docs`

-# Documentation
+# Design decisions

+- Architecture is Clean Architecture but with a functional approach
 - I chose to do Fuzzy search using external library since this isn't supported in the free version in MongoDB
-- Architecture is Clean Architecture but with a functional approach
 - With more time perhaps domain types would be preferable rather than using the Document type all over the palce

 ## Requirements